Filters

 Competencies:

-- Research, structuring and preparation of information
+- Documenting and analyzing information

 Target group and level: